MP3 Disques

 MP3 Disques is a French pop music record label founded in 2004 in Montreal.
-The independent label was established by singer Mario Pelchat and is operated by Lionel Lavault.
+The independent label was established by singer Mario Pelchat.
 The first album released by the label was Pelchat's own Noël avec Jireh Gospel Choir.
 The second release, in 2006, was again Pelchat's titled Le monde où je vais.

 Over the years, MP3 Disques has released albums by Cindy Daniel, Ytheband, Nadja and Étienne Drapeau.